Lipe-lx/NeuralRate-MCP/docs/architecture.md

 **Status:** Canonical doc

-This document describes the architecture implemented in the repository after the on-chain policy and receipt refactor.
+This document describes the architecture implemented in the repository after the on-chain policy, Safe7579 execution, and Mock USDY Sepolia demo refactors.

 ## Topology